carlos-montiers/enhancedbatch/docs/behaviors/behaviors-section.md

 {: .no_toc }

-EnhancedBatch changes some behaviors of the command interpreter.
+Enhanced Batch changes some behaviors of the command interpreter.
 {: .fs-6 .fw-300 }